wrathematics/linmod/README.md

 If using the R package, simply use lm_fit() and glm_fit() *exactly* as you would use lm.fit() and glm.fit().
 There are some caveats for the glm fitter;
-specifically, the family and link have to each be available to Fortran (R is much more flexible, at the cost of efficiency).
+specifically, the family and link have to each be available to Fortran (R is slightly more flexible).
 Currently, the supported families and their associated links are:

 * Binomial: cloglog, log, logit, probit, cauchit
 * Gamma: identity, inverse, log